VladimirTrpkovski/VladimirTrpkovski/README.md

 Hello there!
 I'm Vladimir, a passionate frontend developer on an exhilarating journey to create immersive and user-friendly web experiences.
 With a passion for crafting seamless user experiences, I bring a unique blend of technical expertise and a natural adrenaline for adventure to every project.

-*   🌍  I'm based in Skopje
+*   🌍  I'm based in Leipzig
 *   ✉️  You can contact me at [vladimir\_trpkovski@outlook.com](mailto:vladimir_trpkovski@outlook.com)
 *   🧠  I'm learning React
 *   🤝  I'm open to collaborating on Projects